SkylerZhou/pennsieve-ieeg-recon/README.md

 ## To Test Run in Local Docker
 1. Install Docker in your terminal (Guide: https://www.docker.com/get-started/).
-2. Set up /data folder locally.
+2. Set up a /data folder locally.
 Populate the folder with the following structure.
 ```
 ~/data/
 ├── subRID-XXXX/